klingtnet/github-webextension/README.md

 This is a [WebExtension] that indicates whewn you're in a _non_ private GitHub repository.

+## Installation

+At the moment the WebExtension can only be installed _temporarily_, until Mozilla verifies my addon submission.
+To install a temporary addon open [about:debugging](about:debugging#/runtime/this-firefox), click _Load Temporary Add-on..._ and select either the location of the cloned repository or a local build artifact.
+Note that this needs to be done after each browser restart.

 ## Development

 Use [web-ext] for automatic loading and re-loading of the extension.